-A. Obtain equipment in order to apply traction therapy to patient by selecting appropriate items for the traction apparatus.
+A. Obtain equipment in order to apply traction therapy to patient by selecting appropriate items for the traction apparatus per physician's orders.

-B. Apply traction apparatus to bet in order to prepare for application of skin or skeletal traction by using accepted practices and techniques.
+B. Apply traction apparatus to bet in order to prepare for application of skin or skeletal traction by using accepted practices and techniques per physician's orders.

 C. Drape, scrub, and assist in the application of skeletal traction therapy in order to comply with physician’s orders by using accepted practices and techniques.

-D. Apply skin traction therapy to patient in order to comply with physician’s orders by using accepted practices and techniques.
+D. Apply or discontinue skin traction therapy to patient in order to comply with physician's orders by using accepted practices and techniques.

 A. Position, prep, and drape patient by using accepted practices and techniques in order to prepare patient for surgery.

-C. Assist the surgeon during reductions by supplying and applying the appropriate materials.
+C. Assist the surgeon during reductions and/or procedures by supplying and applying the appropriate materials and using appropriate technique.

 D. Assist the surgeon by using accepted surgical practices and techniques.

 E. Patient education and instruction(s).

 Scoring of the OTC Examination is based on the results of a Cut Score Study which was determined by a panel of OTCs throughout the country.
 The examination is scored from a 100 - 1000 score range.
 The passing score for the OTC examination is set at 700.